rancher/rancher.github.io/rancher/rancher-ui/applications/stacks/adding-external-services/index.md

 You will need to provide a **Name** and if desired, **Description** of the service.

 Add the target(s) that you want.
-The target will be an external IP.
+You can select either an external IP or a hostname (i.e. CNAME).
 Finally, click **Create**.

-The list of IPs that the alias is serving is shown in the service.
-Just like our services, you will need to have the service alias started before it is working.
+The external service IPs and hostnames will be shown in the service.
+Just like our services, you will need to start the external services.

 ### Adding/Removing targets

 At any time, you can edit the targets in an external service.
-Click on the **Edit** within the service's dropdown menu.
+Click on the **Edit** within the external service's dropdown menu.
 You will have the ability to add more targets or remove existing targets.